Last updated : 9th November 2014

 In fact LWT and fellow ITV regional company Granada performed this process on many of their TV shows.
 In 1992 Granada founded a new company called British Independent Television Enterprises ("BRITE") whose purpose was to market and distribute these shows from their D2 copies.
 By this point Granada had actually bought out LWT and all the Professionals D2 tapes were shipped to BRITE.
 Hence the reason for numerous references to "the BRITE copy" in this section...

 ...
-Unfortunately the Bosch machine had a number of inherent faults and shortcomings.
-It had tendency to apply a strange "gauze"-like effect to the visuals - this is particularly noticeable on some second-season episodes, particularly the "courtroom" scenes in 'The Rack'.
+Unfortunately such technology was in its infancy and the Bosch machine had a number of inherent faults and shortcomings.
+It had tendency to apply a strange "gauze"-like effect to the visuals - this is noticeable on some second-season episodes, particularly the "courtroom" scenes in 'The Rack'.
 Also small changes in the machine's set-up could affect the picture dramatically in terms of contrast, brightness, sharpness and colour balance.
 Sudden changes during an episode were usually the result of an engineer adjusting the settings during actual transfer.
-Ideally LWT should have corrected these problems but chose not to...
+In the episode 'Rogue' Cowley confronts Barry Martin in the latter's flat and there is a very noticable jump in colour tones mid-scene.
+Ideally BRITE should have corrected these problems but chose not to...

-What we have ended up with is a huge variety in picture and sound quality.
+What we ended up with was a huge variety in picture and sound quality.
 While the former is mostly to a high standard for the first season, thereafter it ranges from surprisingly good to quite poor.

 Huge thanks to Ros Connors for info on this topic!
 Technical Notes for each episode are taken from her own observations and many of her comments are quoted verbatim.